 What are the differences between cancers in adults and children?

-The types of cancers that develop in children are different from the types that develop in adults.
+Cancers that develop in children are often different from the types that develop in adults.
 Childhood cancers are often the result of DNA changes in cells that take place very early in life, sometimes even before birth.
 Unlike many cancers in adults, childhood cancers are not strongly linked to lifestyle or environmental risk factors.

 These centers also have psychologists, social workers, child life specialists, nutritionists, rehabilitation and physical therapists, and educators who can support and educate the entire family.